rdkcentral/python_raft/README.md

 For our first test script we will be using the [example_test.py](examples/code/example_ssh.py).
 There are extensive comments in the test files to explain what it does.

+Before this test script can be run the `prompt` line in the [device_config](examples/configs/example_device_config.yml) must be replaced with the prompt of the PC running the script.

 This test script can be run with the below command:
 `./example_test.py --config ../configs/getting_started_rack_config.yml`